A city to call home

 Explore the nightlife

 With so many students in Waterloo, there's no shortage of entertainment and nightlife to satisfy your sense of fun.
-Get into the excitement of our vibrant café and restaurant scene or hop on the bus for a short trip to Toronto, Canada's entertainment epicentre.
+Get into the excitement of our vibrant café and restaurant scene or head into Toronto, Canada's entertainment epicentre.

-Some popular spots in Waterloo include Phil's Grandson's Place, Molly Bloom's, and Morty's Pub.
-Many places also host live bands or other entertainment.
+Popular spots in Waterloo include Phil's Grandson's Place, Molly Bloom's, and Morty's Pub.

 Two people sitting at a bench and eating the famous St. Jacobs fritters.